7 Wine Faults and How to Sniff Them Out

 Think of microbes like spices.
 In the right quantities they add an appealing complexity but too much overwhelms the wine.

 - Can I fix it?
 Unfortunately, no. Once it’s in there, that’s what you’ve got!
 Grab the microscope and go exploring!

 Not All Wine Faults Are Actually Wine Faults

 Volatile Acidity …aka Acetic acid

 What it is: These are mineral precipitates that form out of unfiltered, high mineral wines.
 They are little crystals sitting on the bottom of older bottles.
-They will cause you no harm, so long as you don’t cut yourself on them.
-Just decant the wine leaving the sediment in the bottle.
+Don’t worry, they won’t cause you harm, so long as you don’t cut yourself on them (just kidding!).
+All you need to do is decant the wine with a filter and leave the sediment in the bottle.

-What it is: These are purposefully developed, varietal specific flavor profiles that can smell of grass, eucalyptus, or asparagus.
-To new or unfamiliar wine drinkers, these aromas can seem similar to sulfur or microbial wine faults.
-Try a lot of wines and you will get better at tasting the difference.
-Chin chin!
+What it is: Herbal aromas are typical parts of certain varietally-specific flavor profiles that can smell of grass, eucalyptus, or asparagus.
+The most common of these chemicals is methoxypyrazine or “pyrazines” for short, which are commonly found in Bordeaux-family grapes.
+To new or unfamiliar wine drinkers, these aromas can seem similar to sulfur or microbial wine faults but they’re not!

 We recommend trying a lot of wines to learn the difference!
 Chin chin!

 What it is: Brett is short for Brettanomyces which is a type of wild yeast that is very odiferous!
 Bretty wines smell like farm yard, hay bails, sweaty saddle, Band-Aid, or “horsey.”
 Even in very low amounts, Brett often gives wine a metallic taste on the finish.